How FICO Credit Scores Are Calculated

-Since we live in an automated world, it should come as no surprise that your ability to repay your mortgage comes down to just one number.
-The FICO score is compiled by credit reporting agencies.
-They use the payment history from your various loans: mortgages, car loans, credit cards, and others.
+Because we live in a computer-driven society, it should come as no surprise that your ability to repay virtually any loan boils down to one number.
+This score is compiled by credit reporting agencies.
+They use the payment history from all of your loans: credit cards, mortgages, car loans etcetera.

-Experian, TransUnion, and Equifax, the three major credit agencies, each have their own proprietary formula for building a credit score.
-The original FICO was developed by Fair Isaac and Company.
-Experian uses this model and calls its score FICO.
-Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While these methods vary from one agency to another, the differences aren't huge; all of the agencies use the following to calculate your credit score:
+TransUnion, Equifax, and Experian, the three major credit agencies, each have a proprietary formula for building your credit score.
+The original FICO model was developed by Fair Isaac and Company.
+While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
+While each of the models considers a range of data available in your credit report, the differences aren't huge; each agency uses the following in calculating your score:

-• Balances on your Credit Cards - How many accounts do you hold?
+• Your Credit Card Balances - How many accounts do you carry?
 How much do you owe on your accounts?

 • Credit Inquiries - How many times have you had your credit checked for a loan?

-Each of these factors is assigned a value and a weight.
-Each formula produces a single number which may vary a a little by agency.
+These factors are weighted a little bit differently depending on the formula being used.
+The result is a single number: your credit score.
 Credit scores can be as low as 300 and as high as 800.
 Higher scores are better.
-Most home buyers will likely find their scores falling above 620.
+Typical home buyers will probably find their scores above 620.

-What can you do to raise your FICO score?
-Unfortunately, not much.
-Despite what you hear from "credit repair" companies, the score is based on your lifetime credit history, so it's not possible to raise it significantly in the short term.
-(Of course you can and should remove incorrect data on your credit report.)
+How can you raise your FICO score?
+So called "credit repair" companies advertise quick fixes, but the FICO score is built on your lifelong credit history, so you can't turn it around right away.
+(Of course you can and should have incorrect items removed from your credit report.)

-You can get a federally-mandated free credit report once per year from all three agencies by visiting AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting it is fast and inexpensive.
+You can get a federally-mandated free credit report once a year from the three major credit reporting agencies at AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and inexpensive.

 Tenby J. Dahman The Dahman Team